• Menu

 We drove to the Bunski Kanal only to learn that it’s a seasonal thing that only happens in the summer.
 Worth the ~5 minute detour if you’re there at the right time but it was just a regular river for us.
 Got back to Mostar and walked around, climbed the diving platform, and had dinner.

-Day 3: Mostar to Kotor, Montenegro
+Day 3 in the Balkans: Mostar to Kotor, Montenegro

 • Provalije Waterfall